-Royal Recognition for Shared Education
+Royal recognition for Shared Education

-In just over a decade, Shared Education has made a considerable impact on Northern Ireland and beyond.
+Shared Education has made a considerable impact on Northern Ireland and beyond.
 Through its model of cross-sectoral school collaboration, using a strong academic research base, it has become a core pillar of education policy and practice in Northern Ireland and has been adopted by educators and policymakers in other divided societies across the world.

 Professor Joanne Hughes, Director of the Centre for Shared Education at Queen’s, said: “The Centre for Shared Education was established in May 2012 to promote shared education as a mechanism for the delivery of reconciliation and educational benefits to all children.
 This mission is delivered through research, programme delivery and education and training.
 The impact of this work is being felt not only in Northern Ireland but across the world.